Park Circus

-Park Circus is a neighbourhood of Central-South Kolkata in Kolkata district, West Bengal, India.
+Park Circus is a neighbourhood of South Kolkata in Kolkata district in the Indian state of West Bengal.
+It is one of the important junctions in South Kolkata.

 Geography

 Police district

 Karaya police station is in the South-east division of Kolkata Police.

-Karaya Women police station, at the same address, has jurisdiction over all police districts under the jurisdiction of South East Division i.e. Topsia, Beniapukur, Ballygunge, Gariahat, Lake, Karaya, Rabindra Sarobar and Tiljala.
+Karaya Women Police Station, at the same address, has jurisdiction over all police districts under the jurisdiction of South East Division i.e. Topsia, Beniapukur, Ballygunge, Gariahat, Lake, Karaya, Rabindra Sarobar and Tiljala.

 Location

 Park Circus is flanked by Entally and Sealdah to its north, Park Street and Chowringhee to its west, Taltala to its north west, Tangra to its north east, Topsia to its east and Ballygunge to its south.
 It is connected to both Park Street and AJC Bose Road.

-Landmarks

-It is notable for the following landmarks: